 The willful violation of a restraining order (injunction) is a misdemeanor of the first degree, punishable by fines and jail time.
 If a person “who has two or more prior convictions for violation of an injunction,” violates the present restraining order, the offense is “a felony of the third degree,” punishable by time in state prison.
 If the violation of a restraining order results in an injury, the victim can recover economic damages as well as attorneys’ fees for the enforcement of the injunction.

 If you’ve received notice that a restraining order (injunction) has been filed against you, you have a right to a hearing and to present counter-evidence.
 Let Mr. Yates defend your reputation and preserve your liberty.

-Contact an experienced domestic violence defense attorney in Orlando for a free consultation
+Contact an experienced domestic violence defense attorney in Orlando for a consultation

 A conviction for domestic violence can permanently damage your reputation, take away your freedom and damage your family and social life.
-If you are facing such charges, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+If you are facing such charges, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.